 Can you imagine the home educating mother of 10 children – well, only 7 of them are still at home – not being able to do simple everyday activities?
-That was me!
+That was me before the GAPS diet!!

 Just one year ago:

 - I was in so much pain because of my rheumatoid arthritis that I could not even cut my own pancakes!
 That’s right, my fingers were so swollen, inflamed and painful that simple everyday tasks were difficult or even impossible to accomplish!

 - I was having difficulty walking because of hip pain.